marcanuy/django-mdpages/README.md

-StaticPages
+MdPages - Markdown Pages
 =====

-Staticpages is a simple Django app to generate pages from Markdown files.
+Mdpages is a simple Django app to generate pages from Markdown files.

 Pages also can have a Table of Content automatically generated based on headings.